 - Read poetry.
 I like to read poetry by poet.
 When I find a poet I like or that I think the kids will like, I read some of their best poems over and over.
 Poetry should be read more than once to fully appreciate the meanings behind each word.

 - Memorize together.
-Memorize Scripture.
-Memorize famous poems of history, historical documents like The Declaration of Independence or snippets from famous historical speeches.
-Memorize the planets, books of the Bible, Presidents of the US, states and capitols, planets, continents, oceans, and more!
+You can memorize Scripture, famous poems of history, historical documents like The Declaration of Independence or snippets from famous historical speeches.
+Try learning the planets, books of the Bible, Presidents of the US, states and capitols, planets, continents, oceans, and more!

 - Engage in conversations that make them think.
 Ask them questions.
 When they ask the questions, on the other hand, use their curiosity as an opportunity to start conversations that help them express their thoughts and feelings clearly.